Shivendra-Dwivedi/Correlation/README.md

 # Correlation
-Verifying the assumptions we made about the movies
+Verifying the assumptions we made about the movies using Python